Palm Springs is synonymous with desert heat (and chilly evenings in winter!), Joshua Trees and mid-century modern architecture.

 But as well as the trees are the extraordinary boulders that you can climb or just take endless photos of.

-Plan to spend a couple of hours just driving through so you have a bit of time to stop and take photos, or stay in a Joshua Tree cabin and spend the night.
+Plan to spend at least a couple of hours just driving through so you have a bit of time to stop and take photos.
+You can hike on short trails, or stay in a Joshua Tree cabin and spend the night.

-Joshua Tree National Park also made this list of 20 fun destinations for Spring Break in the US.
+Joshua Tree National Park also made my list of the best destinations for Spring Break in the US.

-Have a spa day at The Spa Séc-he
+3. Have a spa day at Spa Séc-he

 I had a collagen facial and then stayed for lunch by the pool.
 You can read more about my spa day at Spa Séc-he here.

-There are 100 golf courses in Palm Springs!
-Actually more than 100.
+There are more than 100 golf courses in Palm Springs!
 If you’re a golfer check out this site palmsprings.golf/com to see all the courses, costs and book a tee time.
+You’ll find courses designed by Arnold Palmer, Jack Nicklaus, Greg Norman, and more.

 90% of all dates exported from the United States come from Palm Springs and if you want a great date shake, head to Shields Date Garden where they use dehydrated date crystals and vanilla ice cream to make what is really dessert in a cup.

-Or if you want to visit the #1 date shake place in Palm Springs, head out to Windmill Market.
+Or if you want to visit the #1 date shake place in Palm Springs, head out to Windmill Market in North Palm Springs.
 They use fresh Medjool dates and whip them into a paste first, then add ice cream and milk.
 This location is a good idea on your way driving back to LA.
 We got a couple for the road!

 There’s a restaurant and bar up here and 60km of hiking trails.
 Or you can just take photos of the view and head back down.
 The ideal summer escape when temps in the city are up to 120 degrees!

-The 1960s is still in full swing in Palm Springs and in February and October you can go into some of the best examples of these homes and twirl in circles at just how cool they are.
+The 1950s and 60s are still in full swing in Palm Springs and in February and October you can go into some of the best examples of these homes and twirl in circles at just how cool they are.

-The October event is the Fall Preview for the 11-day February event, but even the Fall Preview has become a 4-day event in itself with bus tours around the best neighbourhoods showcasing the 60s architecture and design and loads of exciting events including house tours.
+The October event is the Fall Preview for the 11-day February event, but even the Fall Preview has become a 4-day event in itself with bus tours around the best neighborhoods showcasing the 50s and 60s architecture and design and loads of exciting events including house tours.

-You can see more of my recent 2-hour private driving tour past some amazing homes here – including the house Elvis and Priscilla honeymooned in, and Leo DiCaprio’s that you can stay in!
+You can see more of my 2-hour private driving tour past some amazing homes here – including the house Elvis and Priscilla honeymooned in, and Leo DiCaprio’s that you can rent for an event, along with the Frank Sinatra House!

 But in February Modernism Week sees people coming from all over the world for the 11-day event which includes films, cocktail parties, lectures from architects and designers, double-decker bus tours so you can peer over the fences (!), and a nosey through some of the most amazing homes out here in the desert.